wilmveel/material-components-web/packages/mdc-textfield/README.md

 ### HTML Structure

-You can add the following classes to the HTML structure to style your text field.
+You can add the following classes to style your text field.

 Class | Description
 --- | ---